-Grade skipping, also known as academic acceleration, involves academically gifted students skipping an entire year of school, or even several years.
-Crucially, this allows bright students to more forward at their own pace, even if it means leaving their age-matched peers behind.
+Skipping a grade in elementary school, also known as “academic acceleration,” involves academically gifted students skipping an entire year of school, or even several years.
+Crucially, this allows bright students to move forward at their own pace.
+Even if it means leaving their age-matched peers behind.

 Yet quite a few studies claim – incorrectly, as it turns out – that grade skipping harms the psychological well-being of these bright young students.